Study in Finland 2025: Guide for International Students

 - You must have sufficient time for test preparation

-- Start collecting the necessary documents and start filing them in an organized way
+- Start collecting the necessary documents and start filing them in an organised way

 Steps to Apply to Finland Universities

-Students must take care that their application process should be organized.
+Students must take care that their application process is organised.
 Do not keep things pending till the last moment.
 Here is a broad overview of the steps that you need to follow for your application process:

 - Select the course(s) that you wish to pursue